 We are working to ensure our cultural landscape is vibrant and representative of the people living and working in our communities.
 Through our artistic policy, we are committed to supporting work which is contemporary in its approach and relevant to peoples’ lives today.

-The aims of Cultural Shift are:
+The aims of our disabled-led work policy are: